Note: the Agroecology Summer Intensive is also available as part of the Sustainable Food Systems major.

 - Extend first-person knowledge beyond food production into processing, packaging, distribution, consumption, and food waste.

-- Experience the power of food within communities through food access, food literacy, food cultures, and human health.
+- Experience the power of food in shaping communities through differences in food access, food literacy, food cultures, and human health.

 - Network and hone communication skills by interacting with professionals from diverse sectors of the food system in multiple contexts.